chuvanan/data_blog/content/post/2018-05-29-notes-on-installing-r-from-source.md

 Lately, I decided to install R version 3.5.0 from source because the Ubuntu's R repository maintainers are way too late to get the binary up and running.
-I did not blame their decent voluntary works, I just can't wait to try out new features and improvements.
+I did not complain about their decent voluntary works, I just can't wait to try out new features and improvements.
 Also, I've read some good [things](https://unix.stackexchange.com/questions/152346/what-is-the-difference-between-building-from-source-and-using-an-install-package) about building software from source, so this is a chance to boost up my technical